ARQMath/ARQMathDataset/README_DATA.md

 <a name="tools"></a>
 # Available tools
-To facilate the data loading, the lab organizer provided a python code to read all the data and iterate over it.
+To facilitate the data loading, the lab organizer provided a python code to read all the data and iterate over it.
 The code is available on [github](https://github.com/ARQMath/ARQMath).
 Also with this code, participants can view each thread (question along with answers and other related information) as html file.

 <a name="topics"></a>
 # Sample Topics